 Effective January 1, 2022, both the defined contribution money-purchase pension plan and the 403(b) plan were replaced with 401(k) plan (Plan).
 Employees are eligible to participate must have worked at least 1,000 hours at the end of the 12-month period beginning of the date of hire and have attained age 21.
 Participants in the Plan are eligible to contribute amount up to the maximum allowed by law on an annual basis.
 In addition, HICS may make discretionary non-elective contributions as defined by the Plan.
-Discretionary annual employer contributions amounted to \$439,625 for the year ended September 30, 2022.
-Total pension expense was \$462,413 for the year ended September 30, 2021.
+Discretionary annual employer contributions amounted to be \$400,321 and \$439,625 for the years ended September 30, 2023 and 2022, respectively.